 Twitter Fodder —by Jinny Batterson

 I don’t have a Twitter account, nor am I ever likely to.
-I’m too wordy to accept that much that’s worth saying can fit into just 140 characters.
+I’m too wordy to accept that much that’s worth saying can fit into just 140 (or even 280) characters.
 So I was somewhat surprised the other morning when I awoke after a good night’s sleep to find a Twitter-length snippet pushing its way into my journal:

 If you play only zero-sum games, you’re likely to wind up a big fat zero.

 Fewer than 100 characters, even including a couple of adjectives that could, if need be, be left out.
 Few big words, except maybe “zero-sum,” a shorthand way of explaining the attitude that for me to win, you have to lose an equal amount from a fixed total, with no room for sharing or “win-win” solutions.
 “Big fat zero” may be slightly old-fashioned, but familiar as a taunt to anyone who’s ever spent time on an elementary school playground.

 What did it mean for me to have such a short saying barging into my thoughts, and maybe even my writing?
 After a bit, a memory surfaced.
 I was back at our public high school, in my favorite teacher’s French class.
 Mrs. Nash didn’t so much teach French as she taught life.
 One of her favorite tools was a series of aphorisms, or short sayings, attributed to historical French writers.
 The discussion I remember best centered around a pithy quote by philosopher Charles-Louis de Montesquieu, who lived in France starting in the late 17th century.
 He wrote a lot about the conditions and rights of man.
 He is credited with having said: